Department of Liberal Arts

 Ph.D.
 History, Miami University; M.A.
 History, Miami University; B.S.Ed.
 Miami University

 Expertise: United States History, Humor Studies, American Theatre, Liberal Arts Education

-Dr. Robinson is an associate professor in the Department of History.
+Dr. Robinson is a Professor of History in the Department of Liberal Arts and also directs the Mount's Honors Program.
 His scholarly curiosity extends to virtually all aspects of the human past, but certain subjects are particularly fascinating to him, among them twentieth century United States history and cultural histories, particularly the history of humor.
 He has been fortunate to be able to pursue these passions in the courses he teaches.